Danganronpa: Trigger Happy Havoc provides a gripping visual novel experience with memorable characters and striking art.

 This shift led to the rebranding of the project as Danganronpa: Trigger Happy Havoc.
 The game’s new direction introduced a unique combination of murder mystery and trial sequences, setting it apart from typical visual novels.
 This evolution not only added depth to the gameplay but also enriched the narrative, creating a memorable and distinctive experience (Monokoma, 2015).

-The game was first released in Japan for the PlayStation Portable (PSP) on November 25, 2010.
-Due to its success and positive reception, Danganronpa: Trigger Happy Havoc was later released internationally on the PlayStation Vita on October 10, 2013, and continued to expand its reach with ports to other platforms, including the Xbox One and Game Pass on March 8, 2021.
+The game was first released in Japan for the PlayStation Portable (PSP) on November 25, 2010. its success and positive reception, Danganronpa: Trigger Happy Havoc was later released internationally on the PlayStation Vita on October 10, 2013, and continued to expand its reach with ports to other platforms, including the Xbox One and Game Pass on March 8, 2021.

 The development team for Danganronpa: Trigger Happy Havoc includes:

-- Rui Komatsuzaki (Character Designer) – Known for Danganronpa: Trigger Happy Havoc, Fate/Grand Order, Master Detective Archives: RainCode
+- Danganronpa: Trigger Happy Havoc, Fate/Grand Order, Master Detective Archives: RainCode

 Before finishing Danganronpa: Trigger Happy Havoc on December 11th last year, I had already completed visual novels like Fate/Extra, Spirit Hunter: Death Mark, Spirit Hunter: NG, the AI: The Somnium Files series, and both Silver Case games.
 I’m familiar with Rui’s art from my time playing Fate/ Grand Order and know Masafumi Takada’s music from his frequent collaborations with Shinji Mikami and Suda51, whose games I’ve extensively played.